ngharry/arch-installation/README.md

 ## TODO List
 - [x] Install yaourt.
-- [ ] Allow both MRB and UEFI to run this script.
+- [ ] Allow both BIOS and UEFI to run this script.
 - [x] Ask if user want to create user or not.
 - [ ] Install X Server.
 - [ ] Install Desktop Environment and Display Manager.